Analysis | The viral Twitter thread that explains right-wing conspiracy theorizing — if only inadvertently

-In broad strokes, Cooper's argument is that the inherent trust Trump supporters had in institutions like the federal government collapsed in the wake of the investigation into Russian interference in the 2016 election.
-This was a group that, in his words, “encourage their sons to enlist in the Army, and hate ppl who don't stand for the Anthem,” now seeing how what many on the right refer to as the Deep State could array their power against an outsider.
+In broad strokes, Cooper’s argument is that the inherent trust Trump supporters had in institutions like the federal government collapsed in the wake of the investigation into Russian interference in the 2016 election.
+This was a group that, in his words, “encourage their sons to enlist in the Army, and hate ppl who don’t stand for the Anthem,” now seeing how what many on the right refer to as the Deep State could array its power against an outsider.

 “This is profoundly disorienting,” Cooper wrote.
 “Many of them don’t know for certain whether ballots were faked in November 2020, but they know for absolute certain that the press, the FBI, etc would lie to them if there was.
 They have every reason to believe that, and it’s probably true.”